Caller890/STM32H747IGT6-Custom-Development-Board/README.md

 \- M7\_Shared \& M4\_Shared allow you to share variables between each core without clogging cache, both M7 \& M4 Shared.h and Shared.c must always be the same.
 Refer to example in source code.

+\- M7_CDC_User ths allows serial settings to remain in the event of the .ioc file being updated for any reason, any code outside user begin will be automaatically deleted

 \- Uploading code must be done to both M7 \& M4 cores separately.
 Hold both Boot \& Reset button at the same time then release Reset, this will enter boot mode.